 Blend cookies finely in a food processor to a fine, lump-free powderand Add the cream cheese.

-blend with a tablespoon or your hands until you have a homogeneous, compact ball of dough.
+Mix the dough with a tablespoon or your hands until you get a smooth, compact ball.

-Roll the Biscoff dough into small smooth balls.
-Chill for 20 minutes (or 10 in the freezer) until firm.
+Chill for 20 minutes in the fridge (or 10 minutes in the freezer) until firm.

-Melt the white chocolate in a double boiler or microwave until smooth, then pour into a small bowl.
+Melt the white chocolate gently in a double boiler or microwave, stirring until smooth.
+Pour into a small bowl.

 Storage instructions